With breathtaking landscape, azure blue water and charming little towns, Lake Como is a favorite destination of many A

 The moment we started planning our trip, I knew I had to visit this part of Italy.
 Having spent 2 weeks in Italy, I would recommend that even if you have fewer days in hand, skip one of the big cities and do this region instead.
 This region is so charming and different from the rest of Italy that you will be glad you visited.
 Oh and if you are lucky, you may just bump into George Clooney at dinner!

 Where to stay

 We landed in Milan early morning and after picking up our rental car, started our roadtrip.
 We had initially planned on spending a couple hours in Lugano – a small city on the Italian Swiss border.
 However, we decided to skip this and instead explore other towns in Lake Como region.
 If you do plan to visit Lugano, note that is about 40-50 minutes from Milan’s Malpensa airport.
 If you want a taste of Switzerland during your Italian sojourn, it is easily doable from Milan.
 But bear in mind that you need to pay Swiss Francs 40 to be able to drive on Swiss highways.
 Also, note that this toll remains valid for an entire year.

 After settling in our apt, we left for Villa Balbianello in Lenno.
 There are several villas in the lake region – Villa Balbianello, Villa Carlotta in Tremezzo, Villa Monastero in Vernazza, but if you have to see one, Villa Balbianello should be top most on your list.
 It is a grand property with a stunning backdrop.
 In fact, a few scenes from Star Wars Episode II and the 2006 James Bond Casino Royale were shot were.
-Note that the villa is closed twice a week, so check their website before you plan your trip.
+Note that the villa is closed twice a week, so check here before you plan your visit.